Harvey debuts for Reds in 6-2 win over Dodgers

 The Dodgers fell to 8-11 at home and got no help from Kenta Maeda (2-3), who hasn't won in nearly a month.

+"Right now we are just not in sync," Dodgers manager Dave Roberts said.
+"When you are mired in a situation like this, then guys collectively try and do a little too much."

-Maeda gave up five runs and nine hits in 4 2/3 innings, struck out five and walked two.
+Maeda gave up season-highs in runs (five) and hits (nine) in 4 2/3 innings, struck out five and walked two.

 Maeda put the Dodgers in an early hole for the third time in as many starts.
 Joey Votto's RBI single gave the Reds a 1-0 lead in the first before Maeda escaped a bases-loaded jam on Barnhart's lineout to end the inning.

-Matt Kemp was ejected by home plate umpire Alan Porter after a called third strike to end the sixth.
-Kemp broke his bat over his knee as he walked back to the dugout before returning to the field with manager Dave Roberts to argue in between innings.
+TOSSED: Matt Kemp was ejected by home plate umpire Alan Porter after a called third strike to end the sixth.
+Kemp broke his bat over his knee as he walked back to the dugout before returning to the field with Roberts to argue in between innings.

+"He had a few extra words that he wanted to express to the umps," Roberts said.

 TRAINER'S ROOM